 A: There are no noted changes for nursing.
-There are however guidelines and practice expectations in the CalAIM nursing/medical manuals.
-California Mental Health Services Authority | CalAIM (calmhsa.org)
+There are however guidelines and practice expectations in the CalAIM Medical manual.
+Calaim-Documentation-Guide-2023-Medical-Staff-v2.pdf (calmhsa.org)

 DQ29: Do we need to develop a new progress note for each case management service provided?